UK number plates explained: what the ‘26’ plate means for you

-The 73 number plates were released in September 2023, and remain as the date signifier for all cars registered between 1 September 2023 and the last day of February 2024.
-From 1 March until the end of August 2024, the numbers on UK plates change to 24.
+The 75 number plates were released in September 2025 and will remain on all cars registered between 1 September 2025 and the end of February 2026.
+From 1 March 2026, the new ‘26’ plates will be used for all cars registered until the end of August 2026.
+The next batch, the ‘76’ plates, will then arrive in September 2026.

-Those numbers are the third and fourth characters on a plate, and are one of three elements that make up a standard number plate.
+From March, the 26 plate is made up of the third and fourth characters on a plate, and it’s one of three elements that make up a standard number plate.
 These comprise:

 Number plates issued from March to September contain two numbers representing the year, while the plates issued from September plates are the year plus 50.

-You can see how this will pan out until 2029 in the table below:
+You can see how this will pan out until 2029 here:

 Year of car registration Plate from March-onwards Plate from September-onwards